Untouchable (YoungBoy Never Broke Again song)

 "Untouchable" is a song by American rapper YoungBoy Never Broke Again, released on May 30, 2017.
 It is the lead single from his mixtape AI YoungBoy, and was produced by D. Brooks Exclusive.

 Background

 Prior to the song's release, YoungBoy served time for attempted first degree murder.
 In an interview with Genius, he stated that "Untouchable" was the last song he recorded before he was incarcerated, and the first he recorded after he was released.
 It is also the first song that YoungBoy released after his release on May 22, 2017.

 Composition

 The song is about NBA YoungBoy returning to his path of success, and pledging loyalty to the "folks in his circle".
-He raps, "I remember I wanted to quit so many times / But I know this moment would come, now it's my time / I gotta make up for all them nights that my momma cried / I'm going in, I'm putting everything on the line".
+He raps, "I remember I wanted to quit for so many times / But I know this moment would come, now it's my time / I gotta make up for all them nights that my momma cried / I'm going in, I'm putting everything on the line".